jessicasilvano/logica-programacao-javascript/README.md

 ## 📋 Description
 ### What is it?
-Exercícios de lógica de programação usando javascript
+Programming logic exercises using javascript

 ## 💻 Deploy
 ### Alvo: